If You're Depositing in Malaysia

 Basic approach to depositing

-- βKeep living expenses in a regular savings account(in a state where you can withdraw at any time)
+- βKeep living expenses in a savings account(in a state where you can withdraw at any time)

 - βIf you plan to return to Japan, also consider exchange rates and remittance routes

-![Fixed Deposit (FD) & Time Deposit in Malaysia: Bank Comparison for Japanese Residents [2026 Latest Edition]](/_next/image?url=https%3A%2F%2Fassets.kuraberu.my%2Farticles%2Fcovers%2F2026%2F05%2F9e019699-8361-42ce-86af-7a9d6c666bdf.webp&w=3840&q=75)
+![Fixed Deposit (FD) & Time Deposit in Malaysia: Bank Comparison for Japanese Expats [2026 Latest Edition]](/_next/image?url=https%3A%2F%2Fassets.kuraberu.my%2Farticles%2Fcovers%2F2026%2F05%2F9e019699-8361-42ce-86af-7a9d6c666bdf.webp&w=3840&q=75)